 impractical reason of being able to study in China on an exchange program in

-took whatever jobs I could… and tried to be practical.
+took whatever jobs I could after graduation.
+I tried to be practical.

 We moved around a lot for my husband’s work.
 And I did a lot of jobs… mainly

 secretarial.
-Always the creative one in the office.
-Always in a
+I was always the creative one in the office, always in a

-band outside of the office.
-Doing all kinds of side projects and crafty
+band outside of the office, always doing side projects and crafty

 In 1997, my husband gave me a henna kit for my birthday… and the designs looked